Road to Virginia

 "Welcome to Virginia, Matt.
 My name is Holly and my husband's name is Larry.
 We'll see you soon."

-I drove a quarter of a mile down Chapel Road and parked in front of a small two-story office building where Wells and Sons conducted their business.
+I drove a quarter of a mile down Chapel Road and parked in front of a small two-story building where Wells and Sons conducted their business.
+Their office was on the second floor above a small shop called Baskets-n-Bows.
 Okay, this is it, I thought.
 Without wasting any time, I marched up the stairs to their office and walked in.
 The room smelled of fresh paint and new carpet.
 Their office was small but not cramped.
 It had a large room at the entrance with three desks cleverly arranged to give each occupant ample workspace.
 There was a private office at the far end with a lockable door and a large banner over the windows that faced Chapel Road that read, Quality is the True Measure of Value.
 Three men were hovering over a set of blueprints spread open on one of the desks, and a young woman was sitting at a desk closest to the entrance.

 "You must be Matt," she said with a smile.